India committed to cooperation under BIMSTEC framework: Jaishankar | Law-Order

-India remains committed to further building the momentum of regional cooperation under the framework of BIMSTEC and make it a stronger, vibrant and result-oriented grouping, External Affairs Minister S Jaishankar said on Thursday.
-In an address at a virtual meeting of the regional grouping, he also mentioned that the BIMSTEC convention on cooperation in combating international terrorism, transnational organised crime and illicit drug trafficking has come into force last month.
+A ministerial meeting of the BIMSTEC on Thursday endorsed a master plan for regional connectivity even as India said it was high time for the grouping to make a ''paradigm-shift'' in raising the level cooperation and regional integration.

-He noted that the member states have finalised the 'BIMSTEC Master Plan for Transport Connectivity' which is expected to be adopted at the fifth BIMSTEC summit. ''It would be an important step towards fulfilling the aspirations of the people of our region for better connectivity and integration,'' Jaishankar said at the ministerial meeting.
+In his address at the virtual meeting, External Affairs Minister S Jaishankar said India remained committed to further building the momentum of regional cooperation under the framework of BIMSTEC and make it a stronger, vibrant and result-oriented grouping.

 Besides India, BIMSTEC (Bay of Bengal Initiative for Multi-Sectoral Technical and Economic Cooperation) comprises Bangladesh, Myanmar, Sri Lanka, Thailand, Nepal and Bhutan.